ayrat555/ayrat555.github.io/_posts/2019-12-31-year-in-review.md

 There are dozens of Ethereum projects that use blockscout.
 Blockscout is the first large project I've been contributing extensively to with a large and active user base.
 I have a couple of popular small libraries but none of them can be compared to it by user activity.
 Users find bugs and create feature requests in GitHub issues every day so it's mutual help.

 With this project, I truly felt the power of open-source software.
 People from around the globe (from the US, Europe, India, China, etc) are using the project that I'm developing here in Moscow.
-It's a great feeling fulfilment.
+It's a great feeling of fulfilment.

 ### Worth mentioning